alvarogaiotti/alvarogaiotti.github.io/content/about/index.md

 essays and contemporary American authors) and a recently discovered avid listener of old vinyl records (thanks to my dad and uncle's collection).
 I really enjoy running and cooking too.

 While I had a passion for medicine, physics and math since I was little, when it came to choose a degree, I went with Philosophy.
-While attending university, my philosophical interests evolved a quite a lot.
+While attending university, my philosophical interests evolved quite a lot.
 Starting with a passion for theoretical philosophy, I gradually developed a strong interest in analytic philosophy, mainly regarding philosophy of science, of medicine and of